-First step, create a short list of questions you need answers to.
+The first step, is to create a short list of questions you need answers to.
 But here is the tip.
-Don’t make them generic, like how does the family law system work?
+Don’t make them generic like, can I get a non conviction for this offence or will I go to prison?
+Or, how does the family law system work?
 Or, how do we work out who keeps what?
 They are great questions.
 But everyone asks those questions and lawyers can answer those questions in their sleep.

-If you are going to work with a lawyer, the person you are going to have to trust to guide you through the uncertainties that follow separation, you want to make them work hard and prove that they are good enough to be given the privilege of being your lawyer.
+If you are going to work with a lawyer, the person you are going to have to trust to guide you through the uncertainties that are involved in criminal law, family law, estate planning and probate, you want to make the lawyer work hard and prove that they are good enough to be given the privilege of being your lawyer.

 So, make the questions specific to you.
 Questions like:

 - What steps do I need to take today to protect myself and my kids financially?
 What steps should I take today, this week?